 Tim Nekritz is director of news and media at SUNY Oswego.
 His official and unofficial responsibilities include telling the SUNY Oswego story via its news and social media operations and serving as unofficial campus historian.

 Tim’s one marketable skill is writing (he fakes the rest).
-He published his first “newspaper” at age four, with its lead expose titled Granny Schoonmaker named ‘Idiot of the Year.’
+He published his first “newspaper” at age six, with its lead expose titled Granny Schoonmaker named ‘Idiot of the Year.’
 When his grandmother did not kill him but instead praised the article, Tim learned his first lesson in content generation: You just never know what readers will like.
 His interest in journalism followed him into his studies, and he served as editor-in-chief of the award-winning SUNY Brockport Stylus.
 Professionally, Tim won journalism awards, wrote a weekly music column and climbed to the lonely perch of city editor for the community daily Oswego Palladium-Times.

 Tim launched his first (laughably primitive) Web site in 1997.
 He has blogged since 1999, and the WordPress version of InsideTimsHead is his sixth blog (he’s since added a seventh).
 His educational Web 2.0 initiatives include launching SUNY Oswego Student Blogs, creating the college’s official Facebook Fans page and establishing Oswego’s Twitter presence.
 He works with student interns and volunteers to make Oswego’s social media presence rich, robust and responsive.
 Tim also teaches Media Copywriting, recently redefined to include plentiful Web and new media components.